Xilinx/Vitis-AI-Tutorials/Design_Tutorials/18-mpsocdpu-pre-post-pl-acc/README.md

 # 2 Design Flow with HLS

-For each accelerator there are two project folders named [hls](files/preproc/hls) and [vitis](files/preproc/vitis), respectively with the source files adopted in the standalone HLS design and in the final Vitis system design.
-Note that the files are the same among the two subfolders, the only difference being that the [vitis](files/preproc/vitis) folder requires also the ARM host code with XRT APIs, which is not needed
-by the [vitis_hls](files/preproc/vitis_hls) folder.
-Therefore, the file [dpupreproc_defines.h](files/preproc/vitis/kernels/dpupreproc_defines.h) must have the line ``#define ARM_HOST`` commented when used in the kernels subproject, but it must have such line not commented when used in the host code, as shown in the [dpupreproc_defines.h](files/preproc/vitis/host/dpupreproc_defines.h) (this is the only difference between these two files that have the same name and are placed in different folders).
+For each accelerator, there are two project folders named [hls](files/preproc/hls) and [vitis](files/preproc/vitis), respectively, with the source files adopted in the standalone HLS design and the final Vitis system design.
+Note that the files are the same among the two subfolders, except the [vitis](files/preproc/vitis) folder also requires the ARM host code with XRT APIs, which is not needed by the vitis_hls folder.
+Therefore, the [dpupreproc_defines.h](files/preproc/vitis/kernels/dpupreproc_defines.h) file must have the line #define ARM_HOST commented when used in the kernels subproject, but it must have such line not commented when used in the host code, as shown in [dpupreproc_defines.h](files/preproc/vitis/host/dpupreproc_defines.h).
+This is the only difference between these two files that have the same name and are placed in different folders.

-The same concept is valid also for the post-processing kernel and its related folders [hls](files/postproc/hls) and [vitis](files/postproc/vitis), respectively for the source files adopted in the standalone HLS design and in the final Vitis system design.
+The same concept is also valid for the post-processing kernel and its related folders [hls](files/postproc/hls) and [vitis](files/postproc/vitis), respectively, for the source files adopted in the standalone HLS design and the final Vitis system design.

-## WARNING

-In order to avoid proliferation of files with the same name, we used soft-links for the files that are in common between either the standalone HLS or the Vitis project.
+**Important**: To avoid proliferation of files with the same name, we used softlinks for the common files between the standalone HLS and the Vitis project.
 Run the following command before reading the rest of this document:

 ```shell